oikoumene/eappi.theme/README.md

 eappi.theme
 ===========

-A Plone theme for EAPPI
+A Plone theme developed for the website of the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI).
+It uses Foundation from Zurb Inc. for its mobile features.